deepakmits/FlightSuretyDApp/README.md

 5) Web3.js v1.0.0-beta.37

-## Install

-This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.

-To install, download or clone the repo, then:

-`npm install`
-`truffle compile`

 ## Develop Client

-To run truffle tests:

-`truffle test ./test/flightSurety.js`
-`truffle test ./test/oracles.js`

 ## To run truffle tests for testing Airline section of the rubrics -
 1) Truffle develop